 Fitzpatrick holds a Ph.D. in Rhetoric and Linguistics, a M.A. in Communication Studies, a M.S. in Educational Technology, and B.S. in Secondary English & Speech Education.
-She is an associate professor of the Communications & English department at Alvernia University where she facilitates curricular initiatives that include new and revised courses, service-learning projects, and new media integration.
-Fitzpatrick has taught at every level of higher education and she have been recognized with a number of awards including Innovation Grants for Curriculum Design (2015, 2012), Faculty Excellence Grant (2014), an English Honor Society Sponsor Award for 15yrs of Faculty Service (2014), the Christian R. & Mary F. Lindback Foundation Award for Teaching Excellence (2008), Sr. Mary Donatilla Legacy Award for Outstanding Faculty Service (2007), an IUP Doctoral Fellowship for Academic Excellence (2003), an Innovative Teaching Grant for Technology Integration (2001), and the St. Bernardine Award for Excellence in Teaching (2000).
+She is an associate professor of the Communications Media & English department at Alvernia University where she facilitates curriculum design that include new courses, service-learning projects, and new media integration.
+She teaches undergraduate and graduate students, and she has been recognized with a number of awards including Innovation Grants for Curriculum Design (2015, 2012), Faculty Excellence Grant (2014), an English Honor Society Sponsor Award for 15yrs of Faculty Service (2014), the Christian R. & Mary F. Lindback Foundation Award for Teaching Excellence (2008), Sr. Mary Donatilla Legacy Award for Outstanding Faculty Service (2007), an IUP Doctoral Fellowship for Academic Excellence (2003), an Innovative Teaching Grant for Technology Integration (2001), and the St. Bernardine Award for Excellence in Teaching (2000).
 She has been inducted into the following honor societies: Phi Kappa Phi National Honor Society of Humanities & Social Sciences, Sigma Tau Delta International English Honor Society, and Alpha Sigma Lambda Honor Society for Adult Students.

-She is active in adult and graduate education as a member of the research faculty; performs as a chair or committee member on several capstone, thesis, and dissertation committees; and serves on the University’s Institutional Review Board.
-In addition to her teaching and scholarship, Fitzpatrick has served Alvernia University in administrative positions as the Founding Coordinator of the Schuylkill Center, Director of Instructional Standards; Director of the Master of Arts in Liberal Studies for Community Leadership; and as the first Director of Distance Education (DE), during which DE offerings increased by more than 150%.
+Fitzpatrick is active in adult and graduate education as a member of the research faculty; mentors student research; judges academic competitions, and holds a position on the University’s Institutional Review Board (IRB).
+In addition to her teaching and scholarship, she has served Alvernia University in administrative positions as the Founding Coordinator of the Schuylkill Center Off-Site, Director of Instructional Standards; Director of the Master of Arts in Liberal Studies for Community Leadership; and as the first Director of Distance Education (DE), during which online offerings increased threefold within two years.
 Currently, she is exploring projects that tap into her values connecting creative expression, community sustainability, and worldwide literacy efforts.Professional Blog: http://thetragicoptimist.tumblr.com/ LinkedIn Profile: http://www.linkedin.com/pub/caroline-fitzpatrick/26/763/21aMedia Expertise: http://www.alvernia.edu/news/faculty_experts/experts/fitzpatrick.html